RobinKeya/Posts/README.md

 ## Features of the app

-(*Checked feauture indicates that the feature has been implemented while unchecked feaute indicates the feature has not yet been worked on.*)
+(*Checked feature indicates that the feature has been implemented while unchecked feature indicates the feature has not yet been worked on.*)

 - [x] Posts Screen --> Screen showing a list of posts from all users.